 Should we be paying cash and rewarding good grades?

 Would you pay your child £150 for an A* grade?
-Some parents fork out over £100 in rewards to teenagers who do well in their exams this year.
-But is this the right way to celebrate good results, and do kids need to be rewarded for effort?
+Some parents are forking out over £100 in rewards to teens who do well in their exams.
+But is this the right way to celebrate and incentivise good results, we find out?

 Why do some parents pay cash for good grades?